111 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 109 Beacon to the east and 113 Beacon to the west.

 111 Beacon continued to be a dormitory for Erskine School until about 1950.

 On September 15, 1950, 111 Beacon was acquired by Joseph Charles Butera.
-A noted artist, he operated the Butera School of Fine Arts (later the Butera School of Art) at 240 Huntington, which he moved to 111 Beacon after acquiring the building.
+A noted artist, he operated the Butera School of Fine Arts (later the Butera School of Art) at 240 Huntington, which which he moved to 111 Beacon after receiving approval to change the legal occupancy to a school.

-Joseph Butera and his wife, Sylvia (Lyon) Butera, lived in an apartment at 361 Beacon until about 1952, when they moved to live at 111 Beacon.
-They continued to live there until about 1957.
-They subsequently lived at 33 West Cedar.
+Joseph Butera and his wife, Sylvia Katharine (Lyon) Butera, lived in an apartment at 361 Beacon until about 1952, when they moved to live at 111 Beacon.
+They continued to live there until about 1957, when they moved to 33 West Cedar.

 Joseph Butera died in November of 1963.
 Sylvia Butera and her son, Joseph L. Butera, continued to operate the Butera School of Art at 111 Beacon.

-On January 6, 1984, Joseph L. Butera acquired 111 Beacon from his mother, and on December 9, 1991. he transferred the property to himself as trustee of the Art Educational Trust.
+In January of 1984, Joseph L. Butera acquired 111 Beacon from his mother, and in December of 1991. he transferred the property to himself as trustee of the Art Educational Trust.
 He continued to operate the school at 111 Beacon until 2010.

-On July 28, 2010, Fisher College purchased 111 Beacon from Joseph L. Butera and the Butera School of Art became a part of Fisher College.
+In July of 2010, Fisher College purchased 111 Beacon from Joseph L. Butera.
+The Butera School of Art became a part of Fisher College and ceased to operate as a separate entity.